QuanTrieuPCYT/Dell-Latitude-5480_Hackintosh/README.md

 **NOTE:**
 * For more proper CPU Power Management, please [**disable your CFG Lock**](/Disable_CFG_Lock.md).
-* Please use 1.2 EFI if you want to boot Monterey, use 1.1 EFI if you want to boot Big Sur.
+* The EFI was designed to boot Monterey, to boot Big Sur you will need to make some changes with your kext folder as described in the release's description since 1.2.

 ![screenshot with neofetch](https://user-images.githubusercontent.com/73286927/134603078-0e84dd30-b772-41c0-83b8-c9c946951edd.png)
 **Running fine on macOS Big Sur.
 Monterey should work, but you'll need to update your Wi-Fi kext.**